 We took the decision to walk back towards the Castle and the boat, despite Karoliina's nerves which never quite stopped her wondering when we would be mugged by wandering bands of Russian thugs.
 It was a cold, still day and I got some wonderful photos of the Castle reflected in the still waters.
 We had to wait a while for the Castle to open; this is Russia after all and it was a bit much to expect things to open on time.

 We were rewarded with a scramble up the tower of the Castle to some superb views back towards Finland and across Vyborg Town.
-Like the whole town the Castle is suffering from lack of care and the rail around the tower walk was a little shaky to say the least.
+Like the whole town the Castle is suffering from lack of care and the rail around the tower walk was shaky to say the least.
 After a good look around the Castle, it was sadly back to the Kristina Brahe; although I think for Karoliina is wasn't a moment too soon.
 To read more about Vyborg Castle visit the Castles of Europe pages.

 The journey back up the Saimaa Canal was in the daylight and allowed us some excellent views of the bridges crossing to Vyborg and the thick Karelian Forest...out here in the wilderness there isn't any difference between Russia and Finland.

 Crossing the border was announced by the almost immediate eruption of chirruping mobile phones - as sure a sign as any that you are back in Finland.

 Text copyright - Raving Loony Productions and Andrew J. Müller